How To Detect A Water Main Leak

 Check Your Water Meter

 The simplest way to detect a leak is to check your water meter.
 This is usually located at ground level in a concrete or plastic meter box.
-Carefully lift off the lid and lay it to one side (use a screw driver if necessary).
+Carefully lift off the lid and lay it to one side (use a screwdriver if necessary).
 Look inside the meter box and inspect the smallest dial, called a leak indicator.
 If this dial is moving, you have a leak somewhere.
 Once you find this dial, turn off the water in your home and leave it off for an hour or two.
 Then check the meter again and see if the numbers have changed.
 If they haven’t changed, your leak is likely inside the house.
-If the numbers have changed, it’s likely that the leak is outside between your meter and your shut off valve.
+If the numbers have changed, it’s likely that the leak is outside between your meter and your shut-off valve.
+Contact us for help today!

 This post was written by admin